tukiains/blackjack-gui/README.md

 * Aces can be split but they receive only one extra card
 * Doubling after splitting is allowed
 * Surrender is allowed but not against Ace
+* A 7-7-7 with the first three cards (not in a split game) pays 3 to 1 directly

 ### Optimal basic strategy
 <img src="https://raw.githubusercontent.com/tukiains/blackjack-gui/main/blackjack_gui/images/chart.png" alt="" width="400"/>